t1modo/KonkaniNLP/README.md

 ## 📊 Dataset

-The project uses the **Konidioms Corpus** stored in `dataset/Konkani_Dataset.xlsx`.
-This is the first dataset of idioms in the Konkani language and consists of:
+The project uses the **Konkani Dataset** stored in `dataset/Konkani_Dataset.xlsx`.
+This is the first dataset of annotated metaphors in the Konkani language and consists of:

 - **6,520 total sentences**
   - 4,399 idiomatically sensed sentences